nieldeokar/LearningAlgorithms/README.md

 This snipped will stop printing once we reach `i < 0`.

 ### Conclusion :
-Recursion is used when it makes the solution clearer.  ere’s no performance bene t to using recursion; in fact, loops are sometimes better for performance.
+Recursion is used when it makes the solution clearer.
+Tere’s no performance benefit to using recursion; in fact, loops are sometimes better for performance.
 I like this quote by [Leigh Caldwell on Stack Overflow][2]
 >Loops may achieve a performance gain for your program.
 Recursion may achieve a >performance gain for your programmer.
 Choose >which is more important in your >situation!

 ### Recap